Back to California

 • People who work in behavioral health centers, facilities, and programs

-• Local agencies responsible for enforcing background checks
+• Local agencies responsible for enforcing the background checks

 Terms To Know

-Places that provide mental health and substance abuse treatment services.
+Places that provide mental health or substance abuse treatment.

 Limits and Unknowns

-• The bill does not specify the cost of conducting background checks.
+• Does not specify who will pay for the background checks.

 Bill History